vlandham/captain_z/out/captain_z.md

 #

-Captain Z stopped for a bit to rest on one of the large rocks along the steep path shed been following and checked the map again.
+Captain Z stopped for a bit to rest on one of the large rocks along the steep path she'd been following and checked the map again.
 She made sure she was still on the right path, and then continued to trudge up the mountain.

 The map in her hand was a treasure map of the very island she was on.
 The pirates called this place Castle Island.

-The path she was taking ended at an X on the map, and you know that an X always marks the spot.
-And this was the spot of treasure that Captain Z was hoping to find and escape with before she was discovered.
+The path she was taking ended at an X on the map, and as you may know, an X always marks the spot.
+And at this particular spot was the treasure that Captain Z was hoping to find, and escape with, before she was discovered.

 You see, Captain Z was not the only pirate creeping about on this island at the end of a dark night.

-The Dread Captain Spears and his crew of scoundrel pirates were searching and scouting on the island as well.
-Except they didn't have the treasure map, as Captain Z had stolen it from them.
+The Dread Captain Spears and his crew of scoundrel pirates were searching and scouting the island as well.
+Except they didn't have a treasure map, as Captain Z had stolen it from them.
 Instead, they were searching for her!

 #